 When Should You Inspect A Ladder

 When should you inspect a ladder?
-More often than you think.
-Practically speaking, before each use, after exposure to harsh weather, and anytime something feels off.
+Before each use, after exposure to harsh weather, and anytime something feels off.
+Think about it: more often than you think.
 That’s the short version, but here’s the full story.

 Picture this: You’re on a Saturday morning, reaching for that dusty decoration on the top shelf when the ladder wobbles.
-Practically speaking, ladder inspections aren’t just for safety pros or OSHA compliance.
-Or worse, you’re mid-repair at a job site, and a rung gives way.
-They’re a simple, often overlooked habit that can keep you safe and your gear functional.
-Still, these aren’t just inconvenient moments—they’re preventable disasters.
+Day to day, or worse, you’re mid-repair at a job site, and a rung gives way.
+These aren’t just inconvenient moments—they’re preventable disasters.
+Ladder inspections aren’t just for safety pros or OSHA compliance.
+In real terms, they’re a simple, often overlooked habit that can keep you safe and your gear functional.
 Let’s break down why it matters, how to do it right, and what most people miss.

 What Is Ladder Inspection?

 Ladder inspection isn’t a formal audit or a once-a-year checklist.
-It’s a quick, visual, and tactile check you do before every use to ensure your ladder is safe and structurally sound.
+Practically speaking, it’s a quick, visual, and tactile check you do before every use to ensure your ladder is safe and structurally sound.
 Think of it like checking your car’s tires before a road trip—it’s a small step that prevents big problems.

 Inspecting a ladder means looking for damage, wear, or defects that could compromise its integrity.
-This includes checking for cracked or broken rungs, loose or damaged hinges, wobbly feet, and even rust or corrosion.
+In real terms, this includes checking for cracked or broken rungs, loose or damaged hinges, wobbly feet, and even rust or corrosion.
 It’s not just about spotting obvious issues; it’s about catching subtle signs of wear before they become dangerous.

 What Tools Do You Need?

 Surprisingly, you don’t need fancy equipment.
-Consider this: a flashlight, your hands, and a keen eye will do.
+A flashlight, your hands, and a keen eye will do.
 For extended inspections (like after a storm), a flashlight helps you peer into crevices, and a multimeter can test electrical damage on fiberglass ladders.

 Why It Matters: The Real Cost of Skipping Inspections

 Ladder accidents are more common than you’d guess.
-According to the CDC, over 200,000 ladder-related injuries happen annually in the U.Still, s.
-And alone.
-Many of these stem from preventable issues like damaged rungs or unstable feet.
+According to the CDC, over 200,000 ladder-related injuries happen annually in the U.alone.
+S. Many of these stem from preventable issues like damaged rungs or unstable feet.

 But here’s what most people miss: inspections aren’t just about avoiding injury.
-But they’re about respecting your tools.
-On the flip side, a ladder is an investment—whether it’s a $50 step ladder or a $500 extension ladder.
+They’re about respecting your tools.
+Here's the thing — a ladder is an investment—whether it’s a $50 step ladder or a $500 extension ladder.
 Regular care prolongs its life, saves money, and ensures it’s ready when you need it.

 Imagine relying on a ladder that’s been quietly deteriorating for months.
-So when you finally need it, a snapped rung or collapsed side rail turns a quick job into a trip to the ER.
+In real terms, when you finally need it, a snapped rung or collapsed side rail turns a quick job into a trip to the ER.
 That’s why inspections matter.

 How to Inspect a Ladder: The Step-by-Step Guide